Site Summary

 • MIDI files (which are like sheet music in a file)

-The present focus of this site is on MIDI files.
+The original and primary focus of this site is on MIDI files.
 In order to make use of MIDI files to make music, you need …

 1. suppliers of MIDI files